actions/toolkit/docs/action-versioning.md

 Binding to a specific major version allows for receiving critical fixes and security patches while still mainting compatibility and the assurance your workflow should still work.

-Binding to master is convenient but if a new major version is released which breaks compatilibility, your workflow could break.
+Binding to master is convenient but if a new major version is released which breaks compatibility, your workflow could break.

 # Recommendations